ambv/zzyzx/README.rst

 * feature: ignore version control directories when backing up or exporting to Markdown
 * feature: keep modification dates in journal-style notes consistent
+* bugfix: for `.md` exports, don't overwrite files with the same title
 * bugfix: for `.md` exports, disambiguate titles from content
 * bugfix: for `.md` exports, don't produce vertical whitespace for nested lists